‘More organised than ever’: My soul-cleansing spring clean

 So, as suggested by Marie Kondo, I piled everything I had on the bed and started this cleansing journey.
 The pile itself made me feel curiously ashamed for having so many clothes.
 However, with each item of clothing I got rid of, it felt like shedding old skin and giving them away to charity made me feel a thousand times better.

 As an English Literature student, this may have been harder than getting rid of the clothes.
 I have a sentimental attachment to each and every single one of my books, even the ones I hadn’t read yet and had no interest in reading in the future.
-Some of these books I ultimately ended up giving away to the closest Oxfam near my accommodation.
+Some of these books I ultimately ended up giving away to Oxfam.

 What made it harder to donate them was probably the fact that some books had little notes written inside from the people who had given me them - knowing how much I love to read.
 Some of these dated back to as far as 2013.
 Or, just generally, what annoyed me about clearing away these books was the idea of not getting around to finishing something.